For Young People

 - Wolverhampton HP

-If I was telling another young person about the House Project, I would say that it is a starting point for a brilliant future.
-The House Project offers young people a roof over your head and they teach life skills to be able to be independent after leaving the structure of fostering to become a care leaver and moving into your own place
+If I was telling another young person about the House Project, I would say that it is a starting point for a brilliant future

 - Oxford HP